sergejsha/featured/README.md

 // That's it.
 ```
-Now your complext fragment became just a barebone for your features and the whole complext logic is grouped by its aspects into individual features.
+Now your complext fragment became just a barebone for your features and the whole complext logic is split into smaller individual features.

 You might ask where the `FragmentFeatureHost` class come from?
 Featured library parses `@FeatureEvent` annotations in the basefeature class and generates a proper feature host class for you.
 Every change in `FragmentFeature` will be reflected in `FragmentFeatureHost` after rebuilding the project.